 The flexibility of smart lockers makes them well-suited for solving storage and distribution challenges in any industry.
 But there is no one-size-fits-all management plan that everyone can follow.
 The lockers are just the tools at the core of an asset management plan.

 So what is a smart locker, anyway?
 To deploy the best possible equipment tracking system for your business, it helps to ask how do smart lockers work?
 What can they do?
 And how have other businesses successfully used them?
 This article answers all of those questions.

 What is a Smart Locker?

 Let’s start with the concept of smart technology.
 Smart tech is any product with an integrated computer and sensor system that can monitor itself.
 Often, that smart product can analyze its own data to make performance changes automatically.

 A smart locker, or intelligent locker, is a secure storage and distribution system with one of those integrated computer and sensor networks built in.
 They can adjust on the fly which assets are available for sign-out, flag assets in need of repair, and alert you to irregularities in sign-out patterns.

 A traditional storage locker can hold a laptop, but it might only have PIN code security and no other access or management tools.
 As a result, anyone with the PIN code can take the laptop anytime.

-In contrast, a smart locker system stores and often charges the laptop while it’s idle.
-Its authentication panel records the individual signing the laptop in or out.
-Managers can restrict sign-outs by individual or to only certain times.
-The smart locker can also send those managers alerts if a laptop isn’t returned on time.
+In contrast, a smart locker system stores and often charges the laptop while idle.
+Its authentication panel records the identity of the user signing the laptop in or out.
+Administrators can restrict sign-outs user-by-user or to only certain times.
+The smart locker can also alert administrators if a user doesn’t return a laptop on time.